apache/fury-site/docs/compiler/index.md

 ```

 The generated service code uses normal gRPC APIs, but request and response
 objects are serialized with Fory.
-See [Fory gRPC](../grpc/index.md) for runtime
+See [Fory gRPC](../grpc/index.md) for language-specific
 dependencies, server and client setup, streaming modes, browser support, and
 interoperability boundaries.